lexemmens/podman-maven-plugin/README.md

 The password may be encrypted.
 The id of the server **must** match the registries configured in the plugin (see below).
 The plugin will fail if credentials are missing for any of the provided registries.

-This plugin will also fail if there are no registries configured, but authentication is not skipped.
-Please refer to the table below for all configuration options.

 #### Configuration parameters
 The following command line parameters are supported by this plugin.
 It is also possible to specify these parameters in the `<configuration>` section of the plugin in the `pom.xml`.